radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 YAY, WE GET OUR NOTIFICATIONS!!!

-Now you can wish to extend this however you want, the important thing is to have fun and build security applications using the framework.
+Now you can wish to extend this however you want; the important thing is to have fun and build security applications using the framework.

 # Where to go from here?

 Right now, the way we are codesigning the app is not ready for production use.

-Getting our endpoint security application production-ready is bit of a hassle as Apple requires we request for the Endpoint Security entitlement.
+Getting our endpoint security application production-ready is a bit of a hassle as Apple requires that we request for the Endpoint Security entitlement.
 You can apply for the entitlement [here](https://developer.apple.com/contact/request/system-extension/).

 Once your developer account is approved for Endpoint Security entitlement, you can generate a provision profile with the entitlement enabled.
 You can then use the profile to sign your application.

 This whole process is a bit scary and lacks documentation if you do not use xcode.
-I might do an another blog showing how to do all this in the future.
+I might do another blog showing how to do all this in the future.

 The Future blog will contain the following information:

 - Build an Endpoint Security daemon in Rust.
-- Generate Provision Profile for the Application.
+- Generate a Provision Profile for the Application.
-- Sign the application using provision profile for distribution.
+- Sign the application using the provision profile for distribution.

 Thank You.